ABOUT US

 Our Mission

-To advocate for and empower Queensland’s agricultural producers by fostering sustainable farming practices for a prosperous future.
+To advocate for and empower Queensland’s sugarcane farmers and agricultural producers by fostering sustainable and innovative farming practices for a profitable and sustainable industry now and for future generations.

 Our Footprint